Core Concepts

 memorySpaceId: "user-123-personal", // Shared space

-participantId: "cursor", // Who stored it
+agentId: "cursor", // Which agent stored it

 userMessage: "I prefer dark mode",